Developer Guide

 This project uses PlantUML to create diagrams in this document.
 These diagrams are generated

-files which can be found in the diagrams
+from .puml files which can be found in the diagrams

 folder.
 Refer to the PlantUML Tutorial at se-edu/guides